Retiring can be complex for small business owners — these 4 questions can help guide you

 If you think you may still want to participate, it may make more sense to keep the business but put a management team in place to take on more of the daily operations.
 This would give you an income stream, allow you to step back from the complex day-to-day, and yet remain involved as you transition to retirement more gradually.

 Action tip: Think about your legacy and what you want next for your business.
 Is what happens to the business in 10, 20, or 30 years important to you?

 4. How might today’s circumstances affect your decision?

 Today’s business environment is unique and might affect both a potential sale and your quality of life living in retirement.

-For instance, the Federal Reserve says it will keep interest rates at historic lows.
-This can make it easier to finance deals like a sale.
-But it can also affect the yields and returns on the investments typically associated with a retirement portfolio.
+For instance, the Federal Reserve announcing a raise in interest rates (from the pandemic-related historic lows) can affect the yields and returns on the investments typically associated with a retirement portfolio.